Petit Loango Lodge

 Over the next few years, more than USD 200 million will be invested in commercial activities and infrastructure at Grande Mayumba, generating around 4,000 new jobs over the next 10 years, and providing much-needed socio-economic benefit.
-Over 25 years, we expect to avoid 200 million tonnes of carbon emissions in the project area, preventing unplanned development, deforestation and degradation of the ecosystem while delivering sustained commercial value.
+In the process, we will avoid many millions of tonnes of carbon emissions in the project area, preventing unplanned development, deforestation and degradation of the ecosystem while delivering sustained commercial value.

 Watch this short film about the Grande Mayumba project

 Toggle between tabs to explore different areas of the map.

 of land consigned to sustainable forestry operations

 of agricultural and conservation savannah land

 conservation arc covering rainforest, coastal, estuarine, mountain and savannah ecosystems equivalent to a third of the total project area

 Working in close collaboration with world-leading carbon experts, we have developed a respected methodology to recognise the avoided deforestation impacts of systematic land-use planning at scale across equatorial forest landscapes.